Dreams are free; reality requires a budget.

 Our own monthly budget

-Here’s what we budget each month in euros.
+Here’s what we budget each month in euros for our family of two.
 Our first year here, 2016, we rented a fully-furnished house that included the utilities and taxes before buying a house.